ruihildt/roller-derby-board/README.md

 - a track
 - working animation and audio recording
 - out of bounds detection
+- pack definition

 What's missing to cover the basics:

-- pack definition and visualization
+- visualization of play zones
 - 10 feet lines
 - physics and collision detection
 - improve the design